career-header career-t career-m

 ABOUT THE AUTHOR

-Cory Edmonds is a District Partner for Allovue, where he works to support our districts to ensure that Balance and strategic services meet the needs of our districts.
+Cory Edmonds is PowerSchool's Vice President for Customer Experience, ERP & Allovue solutions.
 Cory is the former Model Operations Leader for Breakthrough Charter Schools where he led operations and finance for a network of six schools that served 2,000 students.
 He also previously served as the Director of Finance and Operations at YES Prep Public Schools in Memphis and as a Senior Budget Analyst for Atlanta Public Schools.
 Finally, Cory served as an Education Finance Consultant for districts across the country while working with Education Resource Strategies and the Edunomics Lab.
 He is a graduate of the Broad Residency in Urban Education and holds a MPA from the University of Georgia.